 Chapter 1.
-Introducing the IBM xSeries 236 Type 8841 server
+Introducing the IBM xSeries 346 Type 8840

-The IBM® @serverTM xSeries® 236 Type 8841 is a high-performance server.
-It can be upgraded to a symmetric multiprocessing (SMP) server through a microprocessor upgrade.
-It is ideally suited for networking environments that require superior microprocessor performance, efficient memory management, flexibility, and large amounts of reliable data storage.
+The IBM[®] @server[TM] xSeries[®] 346 Type 8840 server is a 2-U1 -high server that can be upgraded to a symmetric multiprocessing (SMP) server through a microprocessor upgrade.

-Performance, ease of use, reliability, and expansion capabilities were key considerations in the design of the server.
+Performance, ease of use, reliability, and expansion capabilities were key considerations in the design of your server.
 These design features make it possible for you to customize the system hardware to meet your needs today and provide flexible expansion capabilities for the future.